appbaseio/Docs/src/scalr/javascript/javascript-intro.md

 It can:

-* Continuously stream documents, apply filters and query results over ``websockets`` (for browsers) and ``http-streams``.
+* Continuously stream updates to documents, queries or filters over ``websockets`` (for browsers) and ``http-streams``.
+* Index new documents or update / delete existing ones.

 It can't:

-* Index documents, configure mappings, change analyzers.
-All these are provided by [elasticsearch.js](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/index.html) - the official ElasticSearch JS client library, which we will be using in this guide.
+* Configure mappings, change analyzers, or capture snapshots.
+All these are provided by [elasticsearch.js](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/index.html) - the official ElasticSearch JS client library.

+[Appbase](https://appbase.io) is opinionated about the cluster setup and doesn't support the ElasticSearch devops APIs.

 This is a quick start guide to whet the appetite with the possibilities of data streams.